Algerian president names new government, keeps army chief

 The new government notably keeps Ahmed Gaid Salah as army chief of staff and vice defense minister.

 Gaid Salah shocked the nation with his call last week for the constitutional council to set in motion a process to end Bouteflika’s 20-year presidency.
-Gaid Salah suggested Saturday that unnamed figures were plotting against him.
+Critics accused Gaid Salah of trying to orchestrate a coup, and the army chief suggested Saturday that unnamed figures were plotting against him as a result of his stand against Bouteflika’s presidency.

-Millions of Algerians have been holding weekly protests demanding Bouteflika leave office.
+Millions of Algerians have been holding weekly protests demanding that Bouteflika leave office along with the distrusted political elite.
+Algerians have barely seen their president, now 82, since a 2013 stroke.

+Also Sunday, a top Algerian businessman was arrested at an Algerian border post as he was apparently trying to go to Tunisia, Algerian media reported.

+Journalists at tycoon Ali Haddad’s private television channel Dzair News said he was arrested overnight in Oum Tboul, close to the Tunisian border.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.